maantjemol/Aantekeningen-Jaar-2/Marketing/samenvatting.typ

 - Make the layout attractive

-2. Make a problem statement:
+1. Make a problem statement:
-  1. Seperate the problemens, Why is this marketing plan needed
+  1. Separate the problems, Why is this marketing plan needed
-3. Main research question
+2. Main research question
-4. Scope
+3. Scope
-5. Delimitations: what is not included
+4. Delimitations: what is not included